NBISweden/scirnaseq/README.md

 ## Before running the pipeline

 The reference and annotations need to be prepared.
-This only needs to be done once.
+This only needs to be done once per genome.
 These commands work for GRCm39:

     mkdir -p ref/GRCm39